 Interactive Application Security Testing– the capability of constantly monitoring application activity and detecting vulnerabilities that can only be identified on a running application

 Open Source Analysis– capacity to include open-source analysis in the SDLC and manage open-source components while ensuring that susceptible components are removed or changed before they cause an issue

-Developer Software Security Education- a comprehensive, interactive, and engaging software security training platform that sharpens the skills developers need to prevent security risks, repair vulnerabilities and build secure code.
+Developer Software Security Education– a comprehensive, interactive, and engaging software security training platform that sharpens developers’ skills to prevent security risks, repair vulnerabilities, and build secure code.

-Using an automated tool like CodeGrip, which analyses your code and checks it for any security problems, is a better alternative.
-It identifies code defects and displays them apart from other concerns such as code smells and bugs.
-All code vulnerabilities are shown in a separate tab and are also highlighted in your code.
-You may use the proposed solution to figure out what modifications need to be made to eliminate the security vulnerabilities.
-CodeGrip ensures that your code remains secure throughout assaults and is free of security vulnerabilities.
+Using an automated code review tool like Codegrip, which analyses your code and checks it for any security problems, is a better alternative.
+It identifies code defects and displays them apart from other concerns, such as code smells and bugs.
+All code vulnerabilities are shown in a separate tab and highlighted in your code.
+You may use the proposed solution to eliminate the security vulnerabilities to determine what modifications are needed.
+Codegrip ensures that your code remains secure throughout assaults and is free of security vulnerabilities.

-A web application’s vulnerabilities harm all of the entities that are connected to it.
-These vulnerabilities must be addressed in order to offer a safe and secure environment for users.
-Attackers can use these weaknesses to get access to a system, breach it, and escalate privileges.
+Vulnerabilities harm all the entities that are connected to a web application.
+To offer a safe and secure environment, these vulnerabilities must be addressed.
+Attackers can use these weaknesses to access a system, breach it, and escalate privileges.
 Depending on the demands and attack vectors of malicious actors, the consequences of a hacked web application can range from stolen credit card credentials and identity theft to the leakage of extremely private information.